 enhance breathing and the meditative qualities.
 I guess I want it all, and I figure that

 Every instructor choose his/her own methods.

-Tai Chi for Busy Peopletm package and seminars, I chose dynamic moves
+In my Easy Tai Chi packages and seminars, I chose dynamic moves

 that can strengthen the legs, and loosen the hips; I teach simple methods to increase

 spinal flexibility (so important, and so often forgotten), enhance breathing skills and

 stimulate the immune system, and I offer ways to relax at the same time.

 The best part of these moves is that they can